peterrosell/ceph-coreos-vagrant/README.md

 make dev-environment
 ```

+##Known issues

+When running on virtualbox there sometimes, quite often, occur problem with partitioning and formating a disk.
+Maybe this happens due to the disks are virtual on the same hardware disk.
+Haven't seen this on a physical disk.
+To verify the status use ```df``` to check that you have three disks mounted.
+Use command ```journalctl -u prepare-disks``` to search for error.
+Anyway, the errors looks like this

+    Error: Error informing the kernel about modifications to partition /dev/sdd1 -- Device or re
+    Error: Failed to add partition 1 (Device or resource busy)

+The workaround is to run fdisk and delete all partitions.
+Sometimes the softlink ```disk_journal/disk_<id>``` must be deleted too.
+When the disk state is cleared you can run the prepare_disks.sh script manually, ```sudo /tools/prepare_disks.sh perform```.
+It is also possible to restart the instance and hope the partitioning works better.
+There might be some problem with that due to the disks in virtualbox seems to change location between boots.

+    core@core-01 ~ $ sudo fdisk /dev/sdd

+    Welcome to fdisk (util-linux 2.26.1).
+    Changes will remain in memory only, until you decide to write them.
+    Be careful before using the write command.

+    Command (m for help): p
+    Disk /dev/sdd: 11.9 GiB, 12721324032 bytes, 24846336 sectors
+    Units: sectors of 1 * 512 = 512 bytes
+    Sector size (logical/physical): 512 bytes / 512 bytes
+    I/O size (minimum/optimal): 512 bytes / 512 bytes
+    Disklabel type: gpt
+    Disk identifier: 6E362C03-0425-4A36-A437-83A4F7BC30AD

+    Device       Start      End  Sectors  Size Type
+    /dev/sdd1     2048  9764863  9762816  4.7G Microsoft basic data
+    /dev/sdd2  9764864 24846302 15081439  7.2G Microsoft basic data

+    Command (m for help): d
+    Partition number (1,2, default 2):

+    Partition 2 has been deleted.

+    Command (m for help): d
+    Selected partition 1
+    Partition 1 has been deleted.

+    Command (m for help):

+    Command (m for help): w

+    The partition table has been altered.
+    Calling ioctl() to re-read partition table.
+    Syncing disks.

 ##Trobleshoting
 If fleetctl complains about bad ssh keys they can be removed with this command.
 ``` bash